Tirana Tours

 • Duration: Full-day guided tours, typically 10–14 hours depending on starting city and inclusions

-What to expect on a Blue Eye day trip
+What to expect on a Blue Eye tour

 Saranda port cityscape with boats and hillside buildings in spring.